prosapient/confispex/docs/getting_started.md

 just a warning.
 It might be a desired behavour for your case to have such items, because they may be hidden by some conditions which depend on other variables.
 * `✓` variable was provided and it is valid according to schema.
-* `-` variable not provided, but default value is present and used.
+* `-` variable wasn't provided and default value is used.

 There is a block `MISSING SCHEMA DEFINITIONS` at the bottom.